Pharmacy Benefit Manager Model Legislation and Resources

 Pharmacy Benefit Manager Questions and Answers: Commonly asked questions and answers about PBMs’ role in the drug supply chain and NASHP’s model legislation.

-How Legislation Helps States Shed Light on Pharmacy Benefit Manager Operations: This blog explores how states can use this model bill to license PBMs, ban gag clauses that prevent pharmacists from sharing lower-price drug options with consumers, and require more transparency into exactly who profits from rebates.
+How Legislation Helps States Shed Light on Pharmacy Benefit Manager Operations: This blog explores how states can use this model legislation to license PBMs, ban gag clauses that prevent pharmacists from sharing lower-price drug options with consumers, and require more transparency into exactly who profits from rebates.

 NASHP is continuing to research state legislative and administrative actions to control pharmaceutical costs.
 Check the resources listed below for updated information.